 The beat of the techno cut out and a subwoofer rattled the room.
 The table and the glasses on top of it vibrated.
 The beat kicked back in sending everything into overdrive.

 I checked to see if Liana was okay.
 She was hugging herself and running her hands over her body as though being fucked by the music.
 It was devouring us.
 Liana moved into me and we embraced.
+I could smell the sweat on her.

 ‘I love being your friend,’ she shouted over the beat.
 ‘I’ve never felt judged by you.’